QuEraComputing/bloqade-python/docs/docs/contributing/developing-bloqade.md

 ## Lint

 We primarily use [ruff](https://github.com/charliermarsh/ruff) - an extremely fast linter for Python, and [black](https://github.com/psf/black) as formatter.
-These has been configured into [pre-commit](https://pre-commit.com/) hooks.
-You can install pre-commit hooks to git via
+These have been configured into [pre-commit](https://pre-commit.com/) hooks.
+After installing pre-commit on your own system, you can install pre-commit hooks to git via

 ```bash
 pre-commit install